stoolio/MyLilCrm/README.md

 It seems easy now that I've typed that out, but who knows if it will end up working the way I want it.
 Only time will tell.

 Immutable data sounds interesting as well, in addition to a lib which simplifies all this data passing like cortex or baobab.
-Either of these seem like a big job, however, and not entirely necessary.
+Either of these seem like a bigger job, however, and not entirely necessary.
 Features are first in line (although putting these decisions off will probably make them harder to implement in the future).

 Currently, we have contacts and leads.
 New ones can be added, and contacts can be removed.
-There is an inteface to add and re-order lead stages (via drag-n-drop!).
+There is an interface to add and re-order lead stages (via drag-n-drop!).

 Contacts can be sorted, and both can be searched, which all takes place client side.